hmrc/customs-financials-frontend/README.md

 A micro-frontend service - This service provides a hub/entry point to access the different financial services for HMRC customs.

-The front end services on this domain are built following GDS standards to [WCAG 2.2 AA](https://www.gov.uk/service-manual/helping-people-to-use-your-service/understanding-wcag)
+This service is built following GDS standards to [WCAG 2.2 AA](https://www.gov.uk/service-manual/helping-people-to-use-your-service/understanding-wcag)

 We use the [GOV.UK design system](https://design-system.service.gov.uk/) to ensure consistency and compliance through the project